Soulghost/iblessing/README.md

   - [Generate IDA Scripts for objc_msgSend xrefs](https://github.com/Soulghost/iblessing#generate-ida-scripts-for-objc_msgsend-xrefs)

 # How to Compile
+- Platform: macOS Only (Will support linux in the future)

 To get started compiling iblessing, please follow the steps below:
 ```
 git clone https://github.com/Soulghost/iblessing